Usage + quotas

 When you hit the cap

-You'll get an email notification at 80% (one chance to react before it bites) and at 100%.
+You'll get an email notification at 80% and 95% (two chances to react before it bites) and at 100%.
 After 100%:

 - If you set "stop when exhausted", the widget shows your fallback message; existing conversations in flight don't break, but new turns can't start.
 Wait for the next period or talk to us.

-- If you set "keep serving", the widget keeps working.
-You'll see overage on next month's invoice.
+- If your overage hard cap is above €0, the widget keeps working up to that ceiling.
+You'll see the overage on next month's invoice.

 The cap resets at the start of the next billing period.
 There's no carry-over of unused capacity — buying more capacity now and shrinking later doesn't bank credits.